Spanish Vs Mestizo Vs Indigenous

 The Emergence of Mestizo Identity: A Product of Colonial Mixing

 The extent of Mestizo populations varied considerably across the Spanish colonies.
+In others, the racial divisions remained more rigidly defined, with less intermingling between Spanish and Indigenous populations.
 In some regions, the Mestizo population grew substantially, becoming a significant demographic force.
-In others, the racial divisions remained more rigidly defined, with less intermingling between Spanish and Indigenous populations.
 This variance shaped the social dynamics and political landscapes of different regions, influencing everything from social stratification to land ownership patterns.

 Indigenous Persistence: Resistance and Resilience in the Face of Colonization